Thermoplastics vs Thermoset Materials

 While the chemical makeup of thermosets mean they can't be recycled, they are a very long-lasting plastic due to their heat resistance and structural integrity.

-At Advanced Plastiform, Inc., we find the benefits and versatility of thermoplastics allow us to better meet the needs of multiple industries, including automotive, healthcare, and telecommunications.
-To learn more about our plastic manufacturing services or to request a quote, please reach out to us today.
+At Advanced Plastiform, Inc., we find the benefits and versatility of thermoplastics allow us to better meet the needs of a variety of industries, including automotive, healthcare, telecommunications, and more.
+We serve clients throughout the Southeast and Mid-Atlantic regions, including North Carolina, Georgia, Maryland, Tennessee, Pennsylvania, South Carolina, and Virginia.

 Advanced Plastiform Facility